Why Cohong Lane? A CFO's Bet on Independent Investing

 The Cohong (gōngháng, 公行) held an official monopoly on foreign trade in Canton from 1757 to 1842.
 If you wanted to do business with China during the Qing dynasty, you went through them.
 There was no alternative.
 Historian Jacques Downs called their world a “golden ghetto” — isolated and lucrative.
 But the Cohong merchants weren’t just gatekeepers.
 They were guarantors.
 Every foreign ship, every person connected with that vessel — the Cohong took full responsibility.
 Their reputation was their licence.

-Howqua, the most famous of them, was one of the richest men in the world — and he got there by being, in Shaw’s words, an “exact accountant” who valued his “fair character.”
+The most famous of them, Howqua, became one of the richest men in the world — and he got there not through political favour but through what the American consul Samuel Shaw called being an “exact accountant” who valued his “fair character”.
 Not the colonialism that eventually destroyed the system, but the intellectual integrity that preceded it.
 That’s the tradition I want to honour.

 Why am I here?